 - Binary classification - Given an email, is it spam or not? (or, the probability of it being spam) - Multi-class classification - Image classification with 1000 categories. - Regression: the label is real-valued (e.g., price) - Say I am going to visit Italy next month.
-Given the price trends in the past, what would be the price given (the # of days before the departure, day of week)? - Pricing: predict the lowest price - Structured output prediction: more than just a number - Given a sentence, what is its grammatical parse tree?
+Given the price trends in the past, what would be the price given (flight destination, the # of days before the departure, day of week)? - Pricing: predict the price that will maximize the profit. - Structured output prediction: more than just a number - Given a sentence, what is its grammatical parse tree?